CometVisu/CometVisu/.doc/README.md

 User Manual
 -----------
-Install libxml2, libxslt development files and plantuml (e.g. `apt-get install libxml2-dev libxslt-dev plantuml`) Install required python3 packages specified in .doc/docutils/requirements.txt
+Install libxml2, libxslt development files and plantuml (e.g. `apt-get install libxml2-dev libxslt-dev plantuml python-pip`) Install required python3 packages specified in .doc/docutils/requirements.txt `pip install -r .doc/requirements`
-Note: pip install sh must be installed as root `sudo pip install sh` (and python3 if it is not installed on your system)
+Note: pip install sh must be installed as root `sudo pip install sh` (and python if it is not installed on your system)

 generate doc with:
 ```